MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ---
 # Migration Manager: Reports, errors & status codes for cloud migrations

 Migration Manager generates a series of logs and reports for cloud migration scenarios.
+These provide information to help troubleshoot your migration, letting you correct issues before you migrate.
 Use these reports to help manage, audit, and troubleshoot your migration process.

+There are two sets of reports:  those that are generated during the scan stage and those reporting on the actual migration.

 |Report|Description|